LaTeX Error: File `xxx.sty' not found

 Try the fix in LetX

-Open the editor, paste your code, and compile in 1 second to see the error clear — free, in your browser.
+Open the editor, paste your code, and compile in seconds to see the error clear — free, in your browser.

 Open LetX Free